GLOBAL MARKETS-Oil jumps, stocks and dollar steady with low volatility

 "The market has been able to absorb a lot of geopolitical news, but one of these days we’ll have a big geopolitical event and we’ll have a big reaction to that."

-Traders said Comey's firing could lead to serious complications for the administration, but without a "smoking gun" the fallout would likely be limited.
-The worry, they said, was that the issue could add yet another obstacle to Trump's promised reflationary tax reform and stimulus plans.
+Traders said Comey's firing could lead to serious complications for the administration, but without a "smoking gun" that showed Comey's firing was motivated by something other than the director's handling of a probe into then-Democratic presidential nominee Hillary Clinton, there was likely to be limited market reaction.

-"We were not expecting to see a quick succession of moving toward the administration's agenda, and this certainly is not reducing that contentious environment," said Eric Wiegand, a New York-based senior portfolio manager at the Private Client Reserve at U.S. Bank.
+"What’s the biggest concern is how much of a distraction does it have from the White House’s and the Congress’ goals," said Jeffrey Carbone, senior partner, Cornerstone Financial Partners, in Huntersville, North Carolina.

-A weak 10-year note auction sank demand for U.S. Treasuries , offsetting concerns about Comey's ouster from the FBI to leave yields little moved on the day.
+"How much does this distract from tax reform, repeal of (the Affordable Care Act), repatriation of assets, infrastructure spending?"

-Investors also took note of Boston Federal Reserve President Eric Rosengren's comments that the Fed should hike U.S. overnight interest rates three more times this year and start reducing its $4.5 trillion balance sheet.
+The dollar was flat against a basket of major currencies after slipping on the view that political uncertainty could derail Trump's tax reform plans.

-The dollar benefited from Treasury yields paring losses and reversed an early fall against safe-haven currencies.
-The dollar was last 0.25 percent higher against the Japanese yen, touching an eight-week high.
-The greenback also erased losses against the safe-haven Swiss franc, and was last up 0.2 percent.
+The yen, often sought in times of market uncertainty, reversed its earlier gains against the greenback.
+The dollar was 0.25 percent higher against the Japanese currency, touching an eight-week high.
+The dollar also reversed earlier losses against the safe-haven Swiss franc, which had risen to a nearly one-month high.

-The pan-European FTSEurofirst 300 index rose 0.19 percent and MSCI's gauge of stocks across the globe gained 0.14 percent.
+A weak 10-year note auction sunk demand for U.S. government debt as the prices on benchmark 10-year notes erased earlier gains to trade flat.
+Yields had touched a five-week high on Tuesday.

-Greek 10-year yields on Wednesday fell to their lowest since the country's debt was restructured in 2012.
-Greek stocks rose for a 12th straight session, the longest streak since 1991, as Athens looked set to clinch vital bailout loans.
+Greek 10-year yields on Wednesday fell to their lowest since its debt was restructured in 2012.
+Greek stocks rose for a twelfth straight session, the longest streak since 1991, as Athens looked set to clinch vital bailout loans.

-(Reporting by Dion Rabouin; Additional reporting by Noel Randewich in San Francisco and Nigel Stephenson in London; Editing by Nick Zieminski and James Dalgleish)
+(Reporting by Dion Rabouin; Additional reporting by Nigel Stephenson in London; Editing by Nick Zieminski)

 June 21 Toshiba Corp picks Japan government-led group as preferred bidder for chip business - Kyodo